slamgLuke/x86-64-learning/README.md

 **And some not so obvious reasons:**
 - You will never fear pointers again.
 - A mere segmentation fault will not scare you anymore.
-- Learning to debug what is essentially slightly more readable binary means you can debug anything.
+- Learning to debug what is essentially slightly more readable 0s and 1s means you can debug anything.
 - You will learn to appreciate the work of the people who made the high level languages you use.
 - Also, if you can understand assembly, every code is open source B).
+- **IT'S FUN!!!**

-The takeaway should be: **learning assembly is not a waste of time, and you will become a better programmer because of it.**
+The takeaway should be:

+**learning assembly is not a waste of time, and you will become a better programmer because of it.**

 ## About the code